 When diving from Port Douglas some of the stand-out creatures are sharks, turtles, maori wrasse, jellyfish, cleaner shrimp, crabs, barracuda, and parrot fish.
 You will see some amazing corals, maybe stag coral, brain coral, mushroom coral and soft corals.

 Special Minke Whale Diving Trips

 If you’re looking for a minke whale expedition, you need to be here in June or July and you must book, places are limited.
 Find more information here.
-As I said, my husband is about to try one of these minke trips and we’ll be covering it here.
+My husband took one of these minke trips and our full post and video on the minke liveaboard and the amazing dive sites he visited, is here.